japheraoh/hello-world/README.md

 # hello-world
-i am here to learn more about programming through the HNG internship.
+I am here to learn more about programming through the HNGi7 internship.